base1825/PowerTechGirls/README.md

 -LAICAH BANDA [ST10493996]
 [BASE IRENE MUDIMBI]	[ST10487874]
 	[KGANYA MASHEGAOANA]	 [ST10480736]
-  ## GIT AND GITHUB
-  GitHub Actions and Github
-This project uses GitHub Actions to automates the build and test process. every time code is opened , github Actions automatically : -Checks out the latest code -builds the project using gradle -Runs tests to ensure everything works as expected.
-This project is managed using to track changes in the codebase A central place to collaborate, manage issues, and review code integration with tools like github for automating builds,tests,and deployments.

 ## Design CONSIDERATIONS
 The visual design of the PowerTechGirls application follows a modern and professional aesthetic that reflects empowerment, growth, and excellence.
 The chosen color palette includes black, green, gold, and white, each selected with purpose: